 Phil Shemanski, Board Treasurer, grew up in West Los Angeles and received his undergraduate degree from the UC Irvine.
 In 1980 he received his Master’s degree in Taxation from Golden Gate University (SF).
 Phil worked for 25 years as a tax accountant, 22 years as a CPA in the Palo Alto tax practice of Ernst & Young where he was part of a successful partner team, managing several tax specialty groups.
 Phil recently founded the startup” Renewing the Renaissance™”—a company developing an online art school that also is dedicated to working with talented artists with challenges.

-Uli is an emergency physician, researcher and innovator, who is passionate about finding solutions to the current epidemic of autism in California.
-He strongly believes in providing children affected by autism with education and skills which will enable them to lead a productive and independent life.
+Uli is a physician, researcher, and innovator, who is passionate about using technology to solve clinical problems.
+He is interested in finding solutions to the current epidemic of autism in California.
+He strongly believes in providing children and adults affected by autism with education and skills which will enable them to lead a productive and independent life.
 He and his wife live in the San Francisco Bay Area with their 3 children.
-Their daughter graduated recently from Wings Learning Center.
+Their daughter, Siri, a graduate of Wings Learning Center, has a successful online business selling jewelry she makes: www.DesignsBySiri.com

 Malekeh Amini is the Founder and CEO of Ava Health Technologies, a healthcare software company dedicated to improving diagnosis and treatments in Autism, ADHD and other brain disorders.
 Prior to Ava Health, Malekeh was the Senior Vice President of Product & Business Development at Base Health where she provided the vision connecting new breakthroughs in medical science to the needs of healthcare organizations and consumers.